 My third eye has been twitching all afternoon, a sensation which started during my recent trip to LA for teacher training with Shiva Rea.
 The last time I can remember it doing this I was sitting in a Wellington restaurant with my Aunt, who’s a straight-up, salt of the earth, farmer and local government politician turned Minister of Parliament.
 I’d just flown back from Canada, about a week after having two psychotic episodes, being committed to the Acute Psych Ward of Lions Gate Hospital, … [Read more…]

 Like to talk to Kara-Leah about your experience?
-She is available for 45 minute Skype sessions to discuss what may be happening to you and how you may best support yourself through the process.
-Send her an email to find out more.
-Sessions cost $80NZ.
+She is available via Skype sessions to discuss what may be happening to you and how you may best support yourself through the process.
+Check out her website to find out more.

 Please note that questions about your experience can not be answered in the comments below.
 You are welcome to share your experience, and what has worked to help you integrate, but if you need support or advice, book a session with KL above.